pagkly/Zed/Investopedia4/Standard Industrial Classification (SIC Code).md

 Despite the SIC codes having been replaced by NAICS, you can still search for them.
 Below is an image of the Standard Industrial Codes along, with their meaning, for the banking industry from the SEC's website.4

--   Bank of America Corporation ([BAC](https://www.investopedia.com/markets/quote?tvwidgetsymbol=BAC)), for example, would have the SIC code of 6021 since it's a national commercial bank.
+-   Bank of America Corporation ([BAC](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=BAC)), for example, would have the SIC code of 6021 since it's a national commercial bank.
 -   State banks would have the SIC code of 6022.
 -   Life insurance companies would be classified as 6311.

-Examples of Standard Industrial Classification (SIC) codes from the Securities and Exchange Commission.
+Examples of Standard Industrial Classification (SIC) codes from the Securities and Exchange [[Commission]].
 Investopedia